 6. Make less into more.

 Ditch the long slog and try short bursts instead.
 Interval training, like bike or treadmill sprints or Tabata-style bodyweight workouts, will give you more bang for your buck.
-In a short amount of time, these high intensity exercises boost your calorie burn throughout the day—for a time commitment of as little as 15 minutes.
+In a short amount of time, high intensity exercises like these boost your calorie burn throughout the day—for a time commitment of as little as 15 minutes.

 7. Keep things interesting.

 Doing the same workout every day can get tedious and decrease your motivation.
 Try taking a class, doing some yoga, or hitting the weights if you usually run or ride the bike—or vice-versa.
 Switching up your routine helps maximize your workout results and makes it easy to get excited for something new.

 8. Avoid staying sedentary.

-Do some stretches during a conference call, park farther away from your destination, or get off the bus one stop earlier.
-A 2015 study shows that a lunchtime walk “can perceptibly—and immediately—buoy people’s moods and ability to handle stress at work.”
+Do some stretches during a conference call, park farther away, or get off the bus one stop earlier.
+A study shows that a lunchtime walk “can perceptibly—and immediately—buoy people’s moods and ability to handle stress at work.”
 Adding a few extra steps to your routine can actually put a pep in all your steps.

 9. Plan it out.

-Trekking to the gym when you’re busy can be hard to rationalize, and when you’re coming from a day full of decision making, having to choose between weight training and aerobics can add to the stress.
-Planning your workout ahead of time helps you focus on the fitness.
+When you’re coming from a day full of decision making, having to choose between weight training and aerobics can add to the stress.
+Planning your workout ahead of time helps you focus on fitness.
 When you’re finished, you’ll feel strong and accomplished!

 10. Anything is better than nothing.

 Realistically, squeezing in even 30 minutes of exercise each day is close to impossible for many.
 Remembering that fitness is accomplished in little efforts—the 10 minutes before your morning shower, or the sliver of time before bed, will help you achieve those health and fitness goals.
-FitnessBlender has tons of quick exercise videos for all levels, so you can stay active within any time constraints.
+YouTube has tons of quick exercise videos for all levels, so you can stay active within any time constraints.

 11. Start off every day with intention.